-CP904-1: PHARMACOTHERAPEUTICS I (3+1 CH, First Semester)

-Course Coordinator: Dr. Juliana F Roos, Ms. Eman Shamselddin
+CP904-1: PHARMACOTHERAPEUTICSI (3+1 CH, First Semester) Course Coordinator: Dr. Juliana F Roos, Ms. Eman Shamselddin

-This course covers the pathophysiology, clinical presentations, pharmacology of drug classes used for disease management(pharmacokinetic, pharmacodynamics, drug/drug interactions, dosage calculations, adverse effects), treatment algorithm, goals of therapy and patient education) of: 1) Cardiovascular disorders 2) Endocrine disorders 3) Gastroenterology disorders
+The aim of this course is to provide the students with the knowledge of the pathophysiology, clinical presentations, pharmacology of drug classes used for disease management (pharmacokinetics, pharmacodynamics, drug/drug interactions, dosage calculations, and adverse effects), treatment algorithm, and goals of therapy and patient education of: 1) Cardiovascular, 2) Endocrine and 3) Gastroenterology disorders.

-CP904-2: PHARMACOTHERAPEUTICS II (3+1 CH, Second Semester)
+CP904-2: PHARMACOTHERAPEUTICSII (3+1 CH, Second Semester)

-Course Coordinator: Dr. Juliana Ross , Ms. Eman Shamselddin
+Course Coordinator: Dr. Juliana Roos, Ms. Eman Shamselddin

-This course covers the pathophysiology, clinical presentations, pharmacology of drug classes used for disease management (pharmacokinetic, pharmacodynamics, drug/drug interactions, dosage calculations, adverse effects), treatment algorithm, goals of therapy and patient education) of infections, oncology, Hematology disorders, Renal disorders, and Respiratory disorders.
+The aim of this course is to provide the students with the knowledge of the pathophysiology, clinical presentations, pharmacology of drug classes used for disease management (pharmacokinetics, pharmacodynamics, drug/drug interactions, dosage calculations, adverse effects), treatment algorithm, goals of therapy and patient education of: 1) Infections, 2) Oncology, 3) Hematological, 4) Renal, and 5) Respiratory disorders.